Hustle/regiment/README.md

 criteria for replacement is met, a worker signals that it needs to be replaced by sending a message to the cluster.

 The cluster receives the message and spins up a new worker.
-When the new worker is up, the cluster sends a signal to the old worker which instructs it to not accept any new connections and to exit after servicing all current requests.
+The cluster listens for the new worker and sends a signal to the old worker which instructs it to not accept any new connections and to exit after servicing all current requests.
 The old worker is then disconnected from the cluster and receives no new requests.